Deep Research Comparator: A Platform For Fine-grained Human Annotations of Deep Research Agents

-\textsc{\oursys} (Figure ~\ref{fig:Scaffolding Moc}) is a prompt-based, end-to-end agent scaffold that allows for the easy integration of different LLMs via the OpenAI API, transforming it into a deep research agent.
+\textsc{\oursys} is a prompt-based, end-to-end agent scaffold that allows for the easy integration of different LLMs via the OpenAI API, transforming it into a deep research agent.
 It serves as a baseline for evaluation.

 The agent's workflow is an iterative process.
-At step $k$, the agent uses the user query $q$ and the history $h_k$ as input, and generates the thought process $t_k$ and action $a_k$.
-Each action consists of an action type and corresponding content, adhering to a predefined action space (see Table~\ref{tab:action_space}) specified in the agent's system prompt (see Appendix~\ref{sec:prompt_appendix}).
+At step $k$, the agent uses the user query $q$ and the history context $ctx_k$ as input, and generates the thought process $t_k$ and action $a_k$.
+Each action consists of action type and corresponding content, adhering to a predefined action space (see Table~\ref{tab:action_space}) specified in the agent's system prompt.
 If $a_k$ is a \texttt{search} action, the agent queries a search API and receives documents as observation $obs_k$.
-Other actions do not involve interaction with the external environment but instead serve to update the agent's memory by being incorporated into the history of next step.
+Other actions update the agent's memory by being incorporated into the history of next step.

-The history $h_k$ contains the information of the preceding steps (from 1 to $k-1$), providing the agent with the necessary context for its current step.
-If $a_k$ is an \texttt{answer} action, then the generation process ends.
-Otherwise, the history for step $k+1$ is updated as follows: